Home Holiday Decoration 101

 When decorating a small space, it's important to make the room feel cozy, and texture plays a big role in creating that inviting atmosphere.
 Layering different textures will give your space depth and warmth.

-• Soft Rugs: Add a plush rug or two to make the floor feel warmer and more inviting.
-A faux fur rug or a knit blanket can also add a seasonal feel.
+• Soft rug or faux fur rug: Add a plush rug or two to make the floor feel warmer and more inviting.

 Conclusion